 Those applying for the Philosophy of Physics track should state their intention clearly when applying.

-For an application to be considered, it needs to be complete with all required supporting documents and be received by the Graduate Admissions and Funding Office by the specified deadline.
+For an application to be considered, it needs to be complete with all required supporting documents and be submitted online or received by the Graduate Admissions and Funding Office by the specified deadline.

 The Graduate Admissions and Funding contact details are: